Environmental Film Festival 2025

 Palace Kino

-Join us afterwards in the Kino Foyer for a champagne reception, meet the filmmakers and festival team and help us toast the fest!
+Join us afterwards in the Kino Foyer for a drinks reception, meet the filmmakers and festival team and help us toast the fest!

 Fri 17 Oct, 18:45 - 20:15